-Our therapy offer consists of Speech and Language Therapy and Occupational Therapy.
-All students in the specialist provision (“The Den”) also have access to Music Therapy once a week.
+Our therapy offer consists of Speech and Language Therapy, Occupational Therapy and Counselling.
+All students in the specialist provision (The Den) also have access to Music Therapy once a week.

-Students have access to Speech and Language Therapy (SALT) and Occupational Therapy (OT) as it is specified in their Education, Health and Care Plan.
-Referrals can also be made by members of staff after consultation with parents should the need for therapy arise.
+Students have access to Speech and Language Therapy (SALT) and Occupational Therapy (OT) as specified in their Education, Health and Care Plan.
+Referrals can also be made by members of staff after consultation with parents/carers should the need for therapy arise.

-Therapists work with collaboration with staff and deliver all relevant training when necessary.
+Therapists work in collaboration with staff and deliver all relevant training when necessary.

 Speech and Language Therapy (SALT)